jgomer2001/pipelines-plugin/README.md

 };
 ```

-Note `Student` has to be added to the schema and should look like:
+Note `student` has to be added to the schema and should look like:

 ```
 {